Skip to Content

 January,February,December, East Gippsland

-The warm evenings also provide the opportunity to see Yellow-bellied and Greater Gliders in the mature eucalypt forests.
-These remarkable creatures have a membrane of skin from their wrists or elbows to their ankles, enabling them to glide up to 100 between trees, as they search for insects and nectar to feed upon.
+Roger Smith"Grey-headed Flying Foxes are large fruit-eating bats that roost in camps of thousands of individuals during the day near Bairnsdale, which provides great viewing of their diverse social interactions.
+Most of their babies are born in spring, and by summer the juveniles are quite noticeable, clinging under their mothers arm.
+Swamp Wallabies prefer denser vegetation of wet eucalypt forests or heaths at this time of year, with their beautiful dark brown or almost black fur a delight to see.
+The warm evenings also provide the opportunity to see possums and if we are lucky, Yellow-bellied and Greater Gliders in the mature eucalypt forests.
+These remarkable creatures have a membrane of skin from their wrists or elbows to their ankles, enabling them to glide up to 100 between trees, as they search for insects and nectar to feed upon."

 Tours in East Gippsland related to Placental Mammals